survivejs/react-book/manuscript/08_building_kanban.md

 ```

 This means we have separate app and vendor bundles.
 In addition styles have been pushed to a separate file.
 And top this we have sourcemaps and an automatically generated *index.html*.
 Not bad.

-## Other Configuration Approaches

-There is no single clear convention on how to deal with webpack configuration.
-Given webpack expects an object structure the way you generate it doesn't matter that much.
-The way you saw above is the one I find the most convenient as it allows you to share configuration easily while understanding what's going on.

-Some people prefer to write a separate configuration file per target.
-In order to share configuration they write a factory function.
-You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).

-This approach can be taken even further.
-[HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) is an example of a webpack based library that wraps common scenarios within an easier to use format.
-When using a library like this you don't have to worry about specific configuration as much.
-You will lose some power in the process but sometimes that can be acceptable.

-In fact webpack works well as a basis for more advanced tools.
-I've helped to develop a static site generator known as [Antwar](https://antwarjs.github.io/).
-It builds upon webpack and React and hides a lot of the complexity of webpack from the user. webpack is a good fit for tools like this as it solves so many difficult problems well.

 ## Conclusion